sohailcodes23/java-dsa/README.md

 ## Hashmap TC==> O(N) : worst case scenario

+## Constraint Tips:
+If it's said don't modify the array that means, you can't sort it or change the values

 ## Matrix: Since it's a matrix min TC==> O(N^2) : worst case scenario